Get compliant by updating your employment policies

 - Military Leave (USERRA) Rights

-In addition, Federal contractors may have additional posting requirements.
-These are also included on the DOL's website.
-Also, individual states may have their own posting requirements for state laws; check with your state's department of labor or equal employment opportunity office to determine any state requirements.
+Individual states may have their own posting requirements for state laws; check with your state’s department of labor or equal employment opportunity office to determine any state requirements.
+If you’re lucky, they may even send you an update.